-The Law Library will be open for Law and SIA student study space Monday through Friday between the hours of 7:30 AM - 7:30 PM.
+As of November 24, 2020 at 10:00 PM the Law Library will be closed.
+When the Spring 2021 semester begins, the Law Library will be open for Law and SIA student study space Monday through Friday between the hours of 7:30 AM - 7:30 PM.
 In order to study in the Law Library, students must reserve a seat using our seat reservation system.
 Guidelines for reserving a seat in the library can be found here.
 You can book a seat by going to the library Student Resources page and clicking the button for Reserve a Seat.
 Instructions for reserving a seat on your computer are available here and on your mobile device here.
 Because Law Library seating will be significantly limited, please reserve a seat before entering the Law Library to ensure that a seat is available for you.

 3. Is the Law Library open to the general public?

 No. At this time, the Law Library is closed to anyone outside of the Law and SIA community.
 This includes other Penn State students, faculty, and staff, as well as the general public.
 Only Law and SIA students, faculty, and staff are permitted to enter both the Katz Building and the Law Library.

 4. Do I need to wear a mask in the Law Library?

 Yes.
 Masks are required to be worn correctly everywhere in the Katz Building, including the Law Library.